gioblu/PJON/src/strategies/README.md

 ```
 Above it is demonstrated how simply other communication protocols can be used to define a new custom strategy.

-### How to define a new strategy
+### How to implement a custom strategy
-To define the strategy it is required to create a new folder named for example `YourStrategyName` in the `strategies`
+To define a new custom strategy you need to create a new folder named for example `YourStrategyName` in the `src/strategies`
-directory and write the necessary file `YourStrategyName.h`:
+directory and create the necessary file `YourStrategyName.h`:

 ```cpp
 class YourStrategyName {